The Origin of Vastu

 The origin of vaastushastra may have taken place well

 over thousands of years ago.
-The learned men of those
+The learned men of

-most definitely dedicated their lives to the
+but they most definitely dedicated their lives to

-development of the science "vaastushastra" or
+the development of the science "vaastushastra" or

 "vaastu", as it is popularly known today.